sethgeyer/http-with-sinatra-spike/README.md

 Simply run `bundle` to get sinatra installed.
 To run your application type `rackup` and that's it!

-* Implement an endpoint `/`, also known as the root of the site
+X* Implement an endpoint `/`, also known as the root of the site
     * Displays a page with a link to the items page found at `/items`.

 * Implement the `/items` endpoint
-    * Shows a web page with a list (`ul`) of 3 menu items on it.
+    X* Shows a web page with a list (`ul`) of 3 menu items on it.
 Each item (`li`) displays a name.
-    * Shows a link to the `/items/new` endpoint at the top of the page.
+    X* Shows a link to the `/items/new` endpoint at the top of the page.
-    * Shows a "Show Item" link for each item in the list.
-The link should link to the `/item/[item id]` endpoint.
-For example, for item with id 1, the href of the link should be `/item/1`.
+    X* Shows a "Show Item" link for each item in the list.
+The link should link to the X`/item/[item id]` endpoint.
+For example, for item with id 1, the href of the link should be X`/item/1`.

 * Talk about what localhost is and what a hosts file is